Curriculum

 The Senior Years are from Years 10-12.
 During these years the responsibilities shift increasingly from the teacher to the learner, as students become young adults who are making decisions directly related to their future pathways.

-In Years 10-12 the development of essential skills of inquiry are prioritized.
-Students develop their self-management skills whilst acquiring useful qualifications as they pursue their curriculum pathways.
 The curriculum has considerable flexibility catering for individual needs.
-All students have the opportunity to obtain suitable training to meet future needs as workers and community citizens.
+All students have the opportunity to choose subjects and / or industry training which will best position their future needs as workers and community citizens.

-South Australian Certificate of Education (SACE) completion, including Vocational, Education Training (VET) options, provide a comprehensive range of learning.
-Tertiary education opportunities are publicised and counselled.
-Close contact is maintained with local, regional and state-wide employer groups and training providers to employ school leavers.
+South Australian Certificate of Education (SACE) completion, including Vocational, Education Training (VET) options, provide a comprehensive range of learning opportunities.
+Tertiary education opportunities are publicised and counselled including the undertaking of tertiary subjects as part of SACE completion.

 School Based Apprenticeships (part school / part work) exist for approved students.